CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-post-database-profiles.md

 ## Body data

 Besides the parameters that you append to the URL, you must also include a request body in the POST request.
-The body should contain the fields values of the profile.
-Make sure you include an email address so you can reach the profile with your email campaigns!
+The body has two components: 'fields' (required) and 'interests' (optional).
+Both will be added to the new profile.
+The interests can be added from a list ("football") or with an associative array ("football" => 1, "baseball" => 0).

 ## PHP example